Compassionate Care Across North Wales

 Caring for Someone with Dementia at Home: Practical Tips

-This guide offers practical, everyday advice for families caring for someone with dementia in Denbighshire, Conwy, Wrexham, and across Wales.
-From establishing routines to making the home safer, communicating effectively, and knowing when to seek professional help, we cover the things that matter most.
+This guide is full of practical, everyday advice for families caring for someone with dementia in Denbighshire, Conwy, Wrexham, and across Wales.
+We’ll cover daily routines, making the home safer, communicating better, and knowing when it’s time to bring in some professional help.

 Establishing a Daily Routine

-Routine is one of the most powerful tools in dementia care.
-A predictable daily structure provides a sense of security and reduces the anxiety that comes from confusion and uncertainty.
-Here are some principles for building a good routine:
+Routine is your best friend when it comes to dementia care.
+A predictable day gives your loved one a sense of security and helps reduce the anxiety that comes with confusion.
+Here are some tips for building a good routine:

 Keep It Consistent

-Try to do things at roughly the same time each day — waking, meals, activities, bath time, and bedtime.
-The person may not remember what they did yesterday, but a familiar pattern of activity can feel comfortable and reassuring at a deep, instinctive level.
+Try to do things at roughly the same time each day — getting up, meals, activities, bath time, and bed.
+Your loved one might not remember what they did yesterday, but that familiar rhythm of the day can feel comforting and reassuring on a really deep level.

 Build in Meaningful Activity

-People with dementia need stimulation and purpose, just like anyone else.
-This does not mean filling every minute — rest is important too — but try to include activities the person enjoys or once enjoyed.
-This might be listening to music, looking through old photographs, gentle gardening, folding laundry, or going for a short walk.
+People with dementia still need stimulation and a sense of purpose, just like the rest of us.
+That doesn’t mean filling every minute — rest matters too — but try to include things they enjoy or used to enjoy.
+Maybe it’s listening to music, flipping through old photos, a bit of gentle gardening, folding laundry, or a short walk.

-The key is to focus on the experience, not the outcome.
-It does not matter if the laundry is not perfectly folded.
-What matters is that the person feels involved and valued.
+The key is to focus on the experience, not the result.
+It doesn’t matter if the laundry isn’t perfectly folded.
+What matters is that they feel involved and valued.

 Allow Extra Time

 Everything takes longer when someone has dementia.
-Rushing creates stress for both of you.
-Build extra time into the daily routine so that tasks can be completed at a gentle pace.
-If dressing takes 30 minutes, then that is how long it takes — and that is fine.
+Rushing just creates stress for both of you.
+Build extra time into the day so things can happen at a gentle pace.
+If getting dressed takes 30 minutes, then that’s how long it takes — and that’s absolutely fine.

 Be Flexible

-This may seem contradictory after emphasising routine, but the reality of dementia is that some days are better than others.
-If your loved one is having a difficult morning, it is perfectly acceptable to adjust the plan.
-The routine is a framework, not a rigid schedule.
+We know this sounds contradictory after talking about routine, but the reality is that some days are better than others.
+If your loved one’s having a rough morning, it’s perfectly okay to change the plan.
+Think of the routine as a helpful framework, not a strict timetable.

 Communication Tips

-As dementia progresses, communication becomes more difficult.
-The person may struggle to find words, repeat themselves, become confused about time or place, or misunderstand what is being said to them.
-Here are some approaches that can help:
+As dementia progresses, communication gets harder.
+Your loved one might struggle to find the right words, repeat themselves, get confused about when or where they are, or misunderstand what you’re saying.
+Here are some things that can help:

 Speak Slowly and Clearly

-Use short, simple sentences.
-Ask one question at a time and give the person plenty of time to respond.
-Resist the urge to finish their sentences or correct them — it is more important that they feel heard than that every detail is accurate.
+Keep your sentences short and simple.
+Ask one question at a time and give them plenty of time to answer.
+Try not to jump in and finish their sentences or correct them — it’s more important that they feel heard than that every detail is spot on.

 Use Non-Verbal Communication

-Facial expressions, tone of voice, and body language become increasingly important as verbal communication declines.
-A warm smile, gentle touch, or calm tone can convey reassurance even when words fail.
-Make eye contact and position yourself at the person’s level.
+Your facial expressions, tone of voice, and body language become more and more important as verbal communication fades.
+A warm smile, a gentle touch, or a calm voice can say “you’re safe” even when words aren’t landing.
+Make eye contact and get down to their level.

 Avoid Arguing or Correcting

-If your loved one says something that is not true — such as believing their deceased parent is still alive, or thinking they need to go to work — arguing will only cause distress.
-Instead, try to understand the emotion behind the statement.
-They may be expressing a need for comfort or familiarity.
-Acknowledge their feelings and gently redirect the conversation.
+If your loved one says something that isn’t true — like believing a parent who’s passed away is still alive, or thinking they need to get to work — arguing will only upset them.
+Instead, try to understand the feeling behind what they’re saying.
+They might be looking for comfort or something familiar.
+Acknowledge how they feel and gently steer the conversation somewhere else.

 Use Reminiscence

-Long-term memories are often preserved much longer than short-term ones.
-Talking about the past — childhood, careers, favourite holidays — can be a source of great pleasure and connection.
-Old photographs, familiar music, and objects from the past can prompt wonderful conversations.
+Long-term memories often stick around much longer than short-term ones.
+Chatting about the past — their childhood, their career, favourite holidays — can be a real source of joy and connection.
+Old photos, familiar songs, and objects from years ago can spark some wonderful conversations.

 Making the Home Safe

-A safe home environment is essential for someone living with dementia.
-As the condition progresses, the person’s ability to recognise hazards and respond to danger diminishes.
-Here are practical steps to reduce risk:
+Keeping the home safe is really important for someone with dementia.
+As the condition progresses, they become less able to spot hazards and react to danger.
+Here are some practical steps you can take:

 Prevent Falls

-• Remove loose rugs and secure any trailing cables
+• Get rid of loose rugs and tuck away any trailing cables

-• Ensure good lighting throughout the home, especially on stairs and in hallways
+• Make sure there’s good lighting everywhere, especially on stairs and in hallways

-• Install grab rails in the bathroom and by the bed
+• Put up grab rails in the bathroom and by the bed

 • Keep floors clear of clutter

-• Consider motion-sensor night lights for night-time trips to the bathroom
+• Try motion-sensor night lights for those trips to the bathroom in the dark

 Kitchen Safety

-• Consider a cooker guard or switch to a microwave for heating food
+• Think about a cooker guard, or switch to a microwave for heating food

-• Store sharp knives and cleaning chemicals safely out of reach
+• Keep sharp knives and cleaning products safely out of reach

-• Use an automatic kettle that switches off when boiled
+• Use a kettle that switches itself off when it’s boiled

-• If the person is forgetting to turn the cooker off, an isolation switch can be fitted
+• If they’re forgetting to turn the cooker off, you can get an isolation switch fitted

 Prevent Wandering

-• Door sensors or alarms that alert you if an external door is opened
+• Fit door sensors or alarms that let you know if an outside door is opened

-• A GPS tracking device or app, with the person’s consent where possible
+• Look into a GPS tracking device or app, with the person’s consent where possible

-• Registering with the Herbert Protocol through your local police force, which stores key information to help find a vulnerable person quickly if they go missing
+• Register with the Herbert Protocol through your local police — it stores key details to help find a vulnerable person quickly if they go missing

 Bathroom Safety

-• Set the water temperature to prevent scalding (a thermostatic mixing valve is ideal)
+• Set the water temperature to prevent scalding (a thermostatic mixing valve works brilliantly for this)

-• Use non-slip mats in the bath and shower
+• Put non-slip mats in the bath and shower

-• Consider a walk-in shower if stepping over a bath is becoming difficult
+• Think about a walk-in shower if getting in and out of the bath is becoming tricky

 • Lock away medications and cleaning products